Porsche asked frog to design its next generation connected car apps. This project was executed in Munich and Shanghai

 11 Days of testing

-- Users initially expressed a fear in accidentally locking or unlocking their Porsche while the app is open.
+- Users initially expressed fear of accidentally locking or unlocking their Porsche while the app is open.

 Result: We prototyped a long press interaction to prevent this from happening.
-User were able to use this interaction and nobody expressed the same fear afterwards.
+Users were able to use this interaction and nobody expressed the same fear afterward.

 - Sprints of 2 weeks